AHors93/OTBTest/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Running Tests

+`npm run dev` or if you have jest runner installed can do it manually

 ## Notes

 First point, having read the Next docs, it can serve static files like images (for the background), but for speed I decided to opt against it.
 If I have time to refactor I would look at implementing this.